Limits of self-interacting neutrinos from the BAO and CMB phase shift: The effect of on the phase shift

 \section{The effect of $N_{\mathrm{eff}}$ on the phase shift}

 The effect of $N_{\mathrm{eff}}$ on the phase shift amplitude is demonstrated in Figure~\ref{fig:neffeffectphase}; for neutrinos with universal self-interactions, a larger value of $N_{\mathrm{eff}}$ increases the impact of the phase shift induced by self-interactions, relative to a model with no self-interactions.
+The goal here is to show that it is possible to separate the impacts of $N_{\mathrm{eff}}$ and $G_{\mathrm{eff}}$ on the phase shift.
+However, we note that in general for a fixed value of $G_{\mathrm{eff}}$, the epoch at which the neutrinos decouple may slightly vary when $N_{\mathrm{eff}}$ is varied.
+Therefore, the approach in \cite{montefalcone2025directly} was to study the phase shift as a function of the decoupling redshift of the neutrinos rather than $G_{\mathrm{eff}}$, although both approaches are valid.

 In Figure~\ref{fig:CMB_standardneffphaseshift} we show the impact of $N_{\mathrm{eff}}$ on the CMB temperature power spectrum which has a measurable phase shift (both in the CMB and BAO signal) independent of $G_{\mathrm{eff}}$, due to neutrino free-streaming.
 This has been previously studied \cite{bashinsky2004neutrino, green2020phase, baumann2018searching} and measured in \cite{follin2015first, baumann2019first, whitford2024constraining, montefalcone2025free}.